bhatiasiddharth/Prolog-Code/README.md

 ## Express the academic regulations of BITS Pilani

-Rules 3.1 t0 3.20 (refer section-3 of the academic regulations) in prolog.
+Rules 3.1 to 3.20 (refer section-3 of the academic regulations) in prolog.
 Program answers possible queries on regulations such as

 1. Is a student eligible for doing PS course?
 2. Is a first degree student eligible for doing a higher degree course?